CynicRus/DWARFHelper/README.md

 These libraries must be available in the appropriate architecture (x86 or x64) as specified in the code.

 ## Build Instructions
-To build the DWARFHelper plugin, follow these steps:
+To build the DWARFDbgHelper plugin, follow these steps:

 1. **Install Dependencies**:
    - Ensure `Libdwarf` is installed and available in your build environment.